TSCAER

 OUR WORK

-TSCAER (The Serval Conservation and Rescue) is addressing the critical need for the rescue, rehabilitation, and responsible rehoming of African servals in captivity.
+TSCAER (The Serval Conservation and Educational Rescue) is addressing the critical need for the rescue, rehabilitation, and responsible rehoming of African servals in captivity.
 The rising demand for exotic pets, combined with insufficient knowledge of serval care, has led to a growing number of servals being abandoned, mistreated, or confiscated due to legal restrictions or owner incapability.
 Many servals suffer from trauma, emotional distress, or physical disabilities due to improper care, relocation, or the loss of their caregivers.

 Additionally, there is a widespread lack of education regarding the specialized needs of servals, leading to their exploitation or euthanasia.
-TSCAER addresses this gap by providing a safe haven for servals in need, ensuring they receive proper medical care, rehabilitation, and a second chance at life through responsible adoption.
-We also work to educate the public, serval owners and veterinarians to promote responsible ownership and improve serval care by offering a serval husbandry course that covers everything you need to know about caring and housing a serval.
+TSCAER addresses this gap by providing a safe haven for servals in need, ensuring they receive proper medical care, rehabilitation, and a second chance at life through responsible adoption and training We also work to educate the public, serval owners and veterinarians to promote responsible ownership and improve serval care by offering a serval husbandry course that covers everything you need to know about caring and housing a serval.

 OUR MISSION

-The Serval Conservation and Education Refuge (TSCER) was founded to protect and care for rehomed or rescued domesticated and wild African serval cats.
+The Serval Conservation and Educational Refuge (TSCER) was founded to protect and care for rehomed or rescued domesticated and wild African serval cats.
 Our refuge and rehabilitation center serves all servals requiring assistance, with a focus on specialized care for handicapped servals and comprehensive public education on serval husbandry, characteristics, history, conservation, and care requirements.
 Servals, frequently kept as pets or utilized in Savannah cat breeding programs, thrive in captivity but face significant challenges from extremist animal rights organizations advocating for their removal from private and public ownership, even when provided with exemplary care.
 This misleading rhetoric fuels legislative bans, resulting in confiscation and euthanasia.

 OUR GOALS